Fall Semester Frequently Asked Questions

 Services that are available on campus include:

-- Campus Cupboard - Fall hours will be 8:30 a.m. to 5 p.m.
+- Campus Cupboard - Fall hours will be 8:30 a.m. to 4 p.m.
 Monday through Thursday, and 8:30 a.m. to 12 p.m. on Friday.
-The Campus Cupboard is currently located in the Office of Students with Disabilities (L 2750) inside of the Library.
-The location for the fall is still to be determined.
+The Campus Cupboard is currently located in College Services C 1180.

-Campus building hours are 7 a.m. to 8 p.m., Monday through Friday.
+Campus building hours are 7 a.m. to 8 p.m.
+Monday through Thursday, and 7a.m. to 5 p.m. on Friday.

 Q: What if I don’t have access to the technology I need for online courses?